Far-right politics in Slovenia: Skinheads

 Slovene skinheads were initially (at the close of the 1980s) – as was the case in other countries – mostly "beer drinkers, party-goers, fighters, sports fans, patriots, and anti-communists", before becoming an almost exclusively "Nazi and racist" subculture during the 90s.
-Skinheads became less publicly prominent and less violent during the 2000s, and mostly engaged in organising Nazi rock/Oi! concerts, and group events where members partook in various social and sports activities (e.g. air gun tournaments).
-Their subculture was rooted in interpersonal/social connections, with a distinct dichotomy between the younger, and older members (who were less political).
-While Nazism remained their core ideology, skinheads began to establish international contacts and connections, with their ideological focus shifting from ultra-nationalism to white nationalism, resulting in the rise of the Slovene Blood & Honour (a British-based group) chapter among Slovene skinheads.
+Skinheads became less publicly prominent and less violent during the 2000s, and mostly engaged in organising Nazi rock or "Oi!" concerts, and group events where members partook in various social and sports activities (e.g. air gun tournaments).
+Their subculture was rooted in interpersonal and social connections, with a distinct dichotomy between the younger, and older members (who were less political).
+While Nazism remained their core ideology, skinheads began to establish international contacts and connections, with their ideological focus shifting from ultra-nationalism to white nationalism, resulting in the rise of membership among Slovene skinheads in the Slovene chapter of Blood & Honour (a British-based group).
 Neo-Nazi groups conversely also gradually diversified their membership and shifted their image away from "Nazi skins" to expand their appeal.